 You can enjoy the 10 foot deep pool surrounded by maples and firs, fed by Rondout Creek.
 While you can’t camp at the swimming hole itself, you can camp nearby in Peekamoose Valley.
 These dispersed sites are free and first-come first-serve, but they do require camping permits, so call ahead.
 Most of the 24 spots available are walk-in tent sites, though there is also a trailer field.
 There are fire pits, picnic tables, and Port-o-Potties, but little else in the way of amenities, so come prepared.

-A good waterproof cooler will make it easy to keep your refreshments cold and shclep out the crushed cans and sandwich wrappers to the nearest dumpster.
+A good cooler from IceMule will make it easy to keep your refreshments cold and schlep out the crushed cans and sandwich wrappers to the nearest dumpster.
 You might even have enough room to pick up after those who forgot to take the same courtesy.

 In a way, Arkansas is actually custom built for amazing swimming holes.
 The unique geography of the state lends itself to caves, cliffs, and, of course, blue holes.
 Gunner Pool is a favorite thanks to the adjacent campsites and proximity to Blanchard Springs Caverns as well as the White and Buffalo Rivers, Mirror Lake, and two waterfalls.